Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 Once you ‘Save Changes’ at the bottom of the screen, your purchase order status will automatically change to Closed.

 If you have a spreadsheet of received quantities, it will be easiest to upload this information to your purchase order.

-To upload received quantities, you will need the following information including a column title for each field:
+To upload received quantities, you will need the following information in a spreadsheet including a column title for each field:

 - SKU or other identifying information for the product on the PO, such as barcode, title, ID, or vendor reference (supplier SKU).
 Keep in mind that this identifier must be unique.
 For example, if you have two items with the exact same product title, then you should not use 'title' as your identifier.

 - Arrival date using the yyyy-mm-dd format.
 (Optional field for import)

 Then match up your column titles with the corresponding field in the import manager.